 What Is Lavender Tea?

-Lavender tea is made from the buds of the lavender flower steeped in hot water.
+Lavender tea is made from buds of the lavender flower steeped in hot water.
 It is a tisane or herbal tea as it doesn’t come from the camellia sinensis plant.
-The lavender plant is known as Lavandula Angustifolia and is commonly found in Mediterranean climates.
+The lavender plant is known as lavandula angustifolia and is commonly found in Mediterranean climates.

 Sleep sweet and easy, keep your skin flushed and bright, and show anxiety the door as we delve into the delights of drinking lavender tea.
-While more studies are needed on the ingestion of lavender in tea, there have been a ton of studies into the healing benefits of lavender as an aromatic healer so even pouring a cup and letting the steam rise will work wonders for your wellness journey.
+While more studies are needed on the ingestion of lavender in tea, there have been a ton of results showing the healing benefits of lavender as an aromatic healer so pouring a cup and letting the steam rise works wonders for your wellness journey.

-De-stress and sleep easy all by curling up before bed with a cup of calming lavender tea.
+De-stress and sleep easy by curling up before bed with a cup of calming lavender tea.
 A steaming cup of lavender has long been used to treat sleep disorders as the aromatic herb helps to calm brain function all by triggering a response in your nervous system.
-One study showed that new mothers in postpartum enjoyed better sleep quality when inhaling lavender fragrance 4 days a week for 8 weeks.
+Studies have shown that new mothers dealing with postpartum enjoyed better sleep quality when inhaling lavender fragrance 4 days a week for 8 weeks.
 While there are many anxiety-busting de-stress teas out there, lavender is believed to be one of the best.

 There’s a reason that lavender oil is so commonly used in skincare products as the healing potency of this plant brings a bounty of health to your skin.
 Lavender has been shown to have anti-inflammatory and anti-fungal properties, both of which are awesome at promoting skin healing and keeping you flushed with health.
 This is why you always see lavender in the active ingredients list for products aimed at acne, psoriasis, and other fragile skin conditions that need a gentle healing hand.